 (2) Please comment on the order of the Attribution Analysis adjustments, where a different order could significantly change the impact of an adjustment.

-{Would attribution analysis be the sole analysis required for AG ReAAT purposes in certain moderate-risk cases, or would it only supplement other analysis?

 B. Use the template or provide similar information in a user-friendly format explaining reasons for any reserve decrease.

-C. It may be helpful to perform attribution analysis first between the Pre-reinsurance Reserve and another basis utilized by the cedant (e.g., the cedant’s economic basis for the portion of the block ceded) and then from that basis to the Post-reinsurance Reserve.

-(1) Please ensure comparison of dollar amounts of different reserves reflect the combined reserve held by the ceding and assuming companies.

-D. Provide a narrative explanation, if necessary, to accompany the numbers provided in the Attribution Analysis template or similar format.
+C. Provide a narrative explanation, if necessary, to accompany the numbers provided in the Attribution Analysis template or similar format.

 8. Aggregation Considerations

-A. Aggregation through subsidy of a Deficient Block by a Sufficient Block should only apply within a counterparty.
+A. Aggregation through subsidy of a Deficient Block by a Sufficient Block should apply within a counterparty for any required testing.

 {Are there cases where aggregation within a counterparty is inappropriate, such as between certain lines of business?}

-B. Provide an explanation if additional asset adequacy analysis reserves are not posted related to a Deficient Block, where the reason is aggregation with a Sufficient Block.

-C. Where applicable, explain the stability and reliability of a Sufficient Block when it is being used to subsidize a Deficient Block.
+B. For the purposes of cash-flow testing, the ceding company should be permitted to aggregate the results of the counterparty level reinsurance analysis against the results for retained business to align with how cash flow testing would apply if they were to recapture the business

 9. Documentation

-A. If cash-flow testing is performed, present New York 7 results and key assumptions, along with any significant interim negatives along with other results the company selects to disclose.
+A. If cash-flow testing is performed, present key assumptions, along with any significant interim negatives along with other results the company selects to disclose.

 B. If cash-flow testing results are negative, provide an explanation if commensurate, additional asset adequacy testing reserves are not being held.